Berlin Climate and Security Conference 2022

 This fourth edition of BCSC is entitled Climate – Conflict – Clash of Crises: Weathering the Risks.
 BCSC 2022 convened high-level political actors, climate security experts and practitioners at the German Federal Foreign Office in Berlin on 11-12 October 2022.
 The Conference addressed climate impacts on peace and stability and its interlinkages with current geopolitical challenges, such as the COVID-19 pandemic, Russia’s war of aggression against Ukraine, trade and energy security and the looming food crisis.

 BCSC’s innovative programme included new and emerging issues and debates, such as how to tackle rising geopolitical tensions linked to climate justice and feminist foreign policy as part of the response to climate security risks.
 The sessions were designed to be inclusive and engaging. geared towards identifying practical steps to move from theory to action on climate related security risks.
 The discussions were aösp informed by the flagship Weathering Risk initiative and its impact-focused Peace Pillar.
-You can view the in-person agenda here and the digital agenda here.

 In the wake of various commitments to tackle climate security from international actors from the African Union to NATO, the conference focused on three strategic goals: